 Steam bath

-Steam bath is a kind of heat bathing - an ancient practice practiced throughout history across many cultures and different countries, continuing today in the Russian banyas, American Indian sweat lodges, and Finnish saunas.
+Steam bath is a kind of heat bathing - an ancient practice widely used throughout history across many cultures and different countries, continuing today in the Russian banyas, American Indian sweat lodges, and Finnish saunas.
 The ancient Greeks and Romans regularly used steam bathing and hot springs.
-Indigenous peoples also used steam and sweating as health practices.
+People also used steam and sweating as health practices to maintain and improve their health.

 A couple is enjoying steam baths in a modern steam room.

 Steam rooms are enclosed spaces that are heated with steam generators.
-While a sauna may help you relax and loosen your muscles, a steam room may have even further health benefits.
 The key to the steam room’s unique health benefits is the humidity.
-Normally, a steam room is heated to between 38 and 43 Celsius degrees and designed to maintain humidity from 95% to 100%, and you just need to sit still and breathe evenly inside a steam room to get all of its benefits.
+Normally, a steam room is heated to keep the temperature from 38 to 45 Celsius degrees (100 to 113 Fahrenheit) and humidity from 95% to 100%, and you just need to sit still and breathe evenly inside a steam room, allowing the body to sweat and relax to get all of its benefits.
+The moist heat helps open pores, cleanse the skin, and improve blood circulation.

 A steam bath may help you: